Top 6 LinkedIn Summary Examples For Sales Pros – Expandi

 • It builds trust, establishes authority, and allows you to position yourself as an expert in your field.

-• You can use it in many different ways to get your leads to connect with you, message you for a PDF (have them come to you!), or to directly book a call if they think it’s relevant.
+• You can use it in many different ways to get your leads to connect with you, or to directly book a call.

 However, with all that said, your LinkedIn summary is only half the battle of generating leads.